Urukat/AE-Flow/blogpost.md

 Our results showed that the AE-FLOW model is effective and robust for detecting anomalies in medical images.
 The model's self-supervised approach using only normal data makes it more adaptive to real-world applications where abnormal data may be scarce or difficult to obtain.
 The pixel-level interpretability of anomaly data provided by the model is also a valuable feature for medical professionals who need to understand how anomalies are detected.

-Overall, our project demonstrates the importance of reproducibility in machine learning research and highlights the potential of the AE-FLOW model for anomaly detection in medical images.
+Overall, our project demonstrates the importance of reproducibility in machine learning research and highlights the potential of the AE-FLOW model for medical anomaly detection.
 Future work could explore its application to other types of medical imaging modalities or investigate its performance on larger datasets with more complex anomalies.

 # 6. Groupmates Contribution